catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 *****************

-The cloud dashboard is a simple way to interact with The Catalyst Cloud.
+The cloud dashboard is a simple way to interact with Catalyst Cloud.
 It is publicly available on the Internet and can be reached
 at: https://dashboard.catalystcloud.nz